In My Own Words

 In My Own Words is the debut studio album of American singer-songwriter Ne-Yo.
 It was released by Def Jam Recordings on February 28, 2006.
 Conceived following his songwriting breakthrough with "Let Me Love You" for fellow R&B singer Mario in 2004, Ne-Yo worked with musicians Ron "Neff-U" Feemster, Brandon Howard, Shea Taylor, and Curtis "Sauce" Wilson, as well as Norwegian production duo Stargate on most of the album, some of which would become regular contributors on subsequent projects.
 The singer co-wrote the lyrics for each song on In My Own Words which features guest appearances by rappers Peedi Peedi and Ghostface Killah.

-Upon its release, the album received generally positive reviews from most music critics and earned a Grammy Award nomination in the Best Contemporary R&B Album category.
+Upon its release, the album received generally positive reviews from music critics and earned a Grammy Award nomination in the Best Contemporary R&B Album category.
 It debuted at number one on the US Billboard 200, with 301,000 copies sold, and reached the top ten of the Canadian Albums Chart.
-It was subsequently certified platinum by Recording Industry Association of America (RIAA), with 1,5 million copies sold in the United States, and became a platinum-seller in Australia, Japan, and the United Kingdom as well.
+It was subsequently certified platinum by Recording Industry Association of America (RIAA), with 1.5 million copies sold in the United States, and became a platinum-seller in Australia, Japan, and the United Kingdom as well.
 Four singles were released from the album, including "Stay", "When You're Mad", "Sexy Love", and the number-one hit "So Sick".
 In further support, Ne-Yo went on tour in August 2006 with singer Chris Brown and Dem Franchize Boyz.

+Background

+Born into a musical family, Ne-Yo first ventured into music business when he took on the stage name GoGo and joined the R&B group Envy while attending the Las Vegas Academy.
+The group disbanded in 2000, prompting him to focus on songwriting for other artists before launching his solo career.
+While collaborating with producer Big D Evans, who said he was perceiving music the way Matrix protagonist Neo sees the franchise's neural interactive simulation, he was given the nickname Ne-Yo, which he then adopted as his stage name.
+He eventually signed as a solo artist with Columbia Records, but was dropped before releasing his debut album.
+His song "That Girl" (2003), meant for his first release, was picked up and recorded by Marques Houston.
+The song's success helped establish Ne-Yo as a rising songwriter.
+His major breakthrough came with Mario's hit single "Let Me Love You," which became worldwide number-one hit.
+The success led to a meeting with Def Jam executive L.A.
+Reid, and although not actively seeking a deal, Ne-Yo was signed by then-CEO Jay-Z after performing for the label.